 - Frankincense Essential Oil – Yes, that Frankincense, the resin from the Boswellia tree.
 At one time, this oil was once considered more valuable than gold because of its many therapeutic benefits.
 The ancient Egyptians anointed their newborns and kings with Frankincense and the priest used it in a variety of religious ceremonies.
 It has been known to alleviate headaches, improve digestion, improve asthma, reduce inflammation, and more.
 Frankincense is also known to calm the mind, ease anxiety, and reduce nightmares.
 It can be applied to the skin, placed directly under the tongue or on the roof of the mouth.
 Frankincense can be supporting spiritually.

-How Do You Use Essential Oils For Stress And Anxiety?
+How Do You Use Essential Oils For Stress?

 There are multiple ways to use essential oils.
 Using a diffuser will circulate the scent of the oils throughout the room, or you can put a few drops in a POT of steaming water, each allowing you to experience the effects through inhalation.
 Essential oils for stress and anxiety can also be mixed with other carrier oils, such as almond, jojoba, coconut and olive oils, for example, if there is a body part that holds the anxiety like a turbulent stomach or gut, massage oil with the carrier over that area.
 If you feel it in your head, massage the back of the neck on either side of the vertebrae, close to the skull.
 If your heart is pounding, massage gently over your heart center for calming.
 Add to a bath with or without a carrier oil to soak away your anxiety and breath in serenity.